tcjurgens/School_District_Analysis/README.md

 Further:
 - scores by school spending change, but with the bins we have and the rounding tolerance we use the change is so insignificant that it is not present in the chart
 - in fact, all these changes are very small- if at all preset.
-The only ones visible in the data are the percent overall passing math by school size decreasing by 1%, and the
+The only ones visible in the data are the percent overall passing math by school size medium decreasing by 1%, and the average math score by school type district decreasing by 0.1%